 There is now an increased risk of phishing attacks.

-The attackers first demanded payment not to publish the personal data.
-Karl Emil Nikka says that they are professional attackers who have a reputation that they need to maintain.
+The attackers initially demanded payment not to publish the personal data.
+Karl Emil Nikka says that it is professional attackers who have a reputation they need to maintain.

-They scare the victims with their previous history.
-They have not leaked this particular data to make money from it, but to be able to make money when they extort the next victim.
+They frighten the victims with their previous history.
+They have not leaked this data to make money from it, but to be able to make money when they extort the next victim.

 It was on August 23 that parts of Miljödata were subjected to an IT attack.
 80 percent of Sweden's municipalities use the supplier, and the system handles, among other things, labor law cases, rehabilitation cases, as well as handling of work injuries and incidents.